Miles Aiken: Professional career

 When he was not drafted in the 1964 NBA draft, Aiken went to Europe to play basketball.
 He used a brace on his injured knee.

 Aiken played for Águilas Escolapios Schuss de Bilbao (Spain) in 1965–66, and was the top scorer in the Primera División.
 He also played for the Newcastle Eagles in 1965–66 under Spanish coach Antonio Diaz Miguel, and led the National League in scoring with 23.9 points per game.

 He then played for Real Madrid in the late 1960s, leading them to two consecutive EuroLeague titles in 1967 and 1968.
 In 1967, he led his team with 31 points in its semifinal win over Olimpija, 88–86, and he had 23 points in the EuroLeague Final to help Real Madrid beat Simmenthal Milano.
 In 1968, in the title game he led all scorers with 26 points to lead Real Madrid to the title against Spartak Brno, 98–95.
 In the 1969 European Cup final CSKA Moscow beat Real Madrid in double overtime, as he led Madrid with 24 points.

 He joined Partenope Napoli that summer and led it to the 1970 Saporta Cup title, over JDA Dijon Basket.
 Jet magazine noted that he was one of four blacks in the European finals, along with Rudy Bennett (New York University), Larry Robertson (Oklahoma University), and Jim Williams (Temple University).
 Concurrently with playing for the team, he coached, and earned a long-distance teaching degree at the University of Southern California.
 He worked in England as a teacher after completing his studies.

 On February 3, 2008, Aiken was among 105 players nominated for the 50 Greatest EuroLeague Contributors list.

 Career after basketball

 In October 1975, he became Britain's Olympic basketball team coach.
 He coached the British Olympic team in 1976.

 Aiken later moved into business and sports commentating.
-In 1982, he began hosting broadcasts of British basketball games on British television.
+In 1982, he began hosting broadcasts of British basketball games, becoming the first black sports presenter on British television.
 The Boston Globe wrote in 1984 that he "has probably done more than anyone to stimulate interest for basketball in Britain, just by force of his personality."

 He covered American football with Nicky Horne in the 1980s.
 In 1983, he covered the Super Bowl for Britain's independent Channel Four, London, with the broadcast attracting two million British viewers.